Where to see

 When to see

 In theory, July to Mid September, with a peak in August - this used to be the norm.
-However, weather changes over the last few years have stretched the flight period in some years from the last week in April to early September.
+However, weather changes over the last few years have stretched the flight period in some years from the last week in April to early September and moved the peak period to June/July.
+(Note: the automated graph below only represents sightings sent to the website, while these comments are based on broader data).

 Size is a key point in identification – Lulworth Skippers are smaller than Large Skippers and slightly smaller than Small Skippers, not that this helps much if you are not seeing them together!